 Title: Internship programme of German business for Ukraine

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Ministry of Economic Development and Trade of Ukraine
+Lead executing agency: Ministry of Economic Development, Trade and Agriculture of Ukraine

 Overall term: 2014 to 2021